 |Nutritional Guidelines (per serving)|

 This grilled chicken recipe is marinated in a simple lemon-garlic marinade before grilling.
-The result is a tender, juicy grilled lemon chicken recipe that's perfect for the summer.
+The result is a tender, juicy grilled lemon chicken recipe that's perfect for summer.
 Although this grilled chicken recipe is designed for a George Foreman grill, you can also make this grilled lemon chicken on a regular grill.
 Be sure to flip the chicken halfway through grilling when using a regular grill.
+This dish is best served with a fresh garden salad or a side of grilled veggies.

 Preparation Tips: Using the George Foreman Grill to Make Chicken